acorn-io/docs/docs/05-getting-started.md

 To get started with the Acorn CLI follow the instructions for your OS, and then log in to create an account.

+If you don't see your option below, follow our more detailed installation [instructions](install).

 ### MacOS & Linux

 To install the Acorn CLI on MacOS or Linux, run the following command in your terminal.